pedasmith/ParseNetshModeBss/NetshG/Assets/Help/Netshg_help_versions.md

 Added favorites: your preferred commands can be shown in **boldface**.
 Right-click a command and select toggle favorite, or after you run a command, select the menu Settings > Toggle Favorite

+Supports automation with the **netshg** protocol (scheme).
+When a URL with the scheme "netshg" is seen, NetshG will be run and the command embedded in the URL will be run.

 ## Version 1.10 2024-03-26

 Minor bugs fixed, and preferences remembers whether the user last picked text output or a table.
 Default is text output, mostly because the table output isn't quite reliable enough.